 It goes without saying that rupees are really important in Hyrule Warriors: Age of Calamity, especially when you’ve beaten the game and are trying to raise all of your fighters to their max level of 100.
 Of course, you need rupees to purchase materials and fuse weapons, too.
-Before we go ahead with the guide, keep in mind that some of the methods I have listed here are best used after you beat the game.
+Before we go ahead with the guide, keep in mind that some of the methods we have listed here are best used after you beat the game.
 No spoilers here, by the way, so if you’re trying to avoid them, you’re all good to keep reading!

 My experience with the demo version of Hyrule Warriors: Age of Calamity wasn’t a good one, to say the least.
 Fast-paced, combo-heavy action games definitely aren’t my cup of tea, and at first it seemed Age of Calamity was no exception.
 It didn’t help that the game’s frame rate was unstable – especially in co-op play and handheld mode – and when frames start dropping, I tend to focus on the game’s performance more than I do the actual game.